Technology strategy

-HVM Catapult is developing a comprehensive technology strategy which aligns national priorities with industrial needs by identifying the key technology capability development requirements.
+HVM Catapult has developed a comprehensive technology strategy which aligns national priorities with industrial needs by identifying the key technology capability development requirements.

 Technology capability roadmaps